Pseudo-timelike loops in signature changing semi-Riemannian manifolds with a transverse radical: Introduction

 The existence of such pseudo-timelike curves locally near the hypersurface that loop back to themselves, gives naturally rise to the question whether this type of curves also occur globally.
 In the global version a key notion is global hyperbolicity which plays a role in the spirit of completeness for Riemannian manifolds.
 By imposing the constraint of global hyperbolicity on the Lorentzian region, we demonstrate

 ~

-\begin{theorem}[Global Loops] Let $(M,\tilde{g})$ be a pseudo-time orientable, transverse, signature-type changing, $n$-dimensional ($n\geq2$) manifold with a transverse radical, where $M_{L}=M\setminus(M_{R}\cup\mathcal{H})$ is globally hyperbolic.
+\begin{theorem}[Global loops] Let $(M,\tilde{g})$ be a pseudo-time orientable, transverse, signature-type changing, $n$-dimensional ($n\geq2$) manifold with a transverse radical, where $M_{L}=M\setminus(M_{R}\cup\mathcal{H})$ is globally hyperbolic.
 Assume that a Cauchy surface $S$ is a subset of the neighborhood $U=\bigcup_{q\in\mathcal{H}}U(q)$ of $\mathcal{H}$, i.e. $S\subseteq(U\cap M_{L})=\bigcup_{q\in\mathcal{H}}(U(q)\cap M_{L})$, with $U(q)$ being constructed as in Theorem~\ref{Theo: Local Loops-1}.
 Then for every point $p\in M$, there exists a pseudo-timelike loop such that $p$ is a point of self-intersection. \end{theorem}

-\section{Pseudo-Causal and Pseudo-Lightlike Curves}
+\section{Pseudo-causal and pseudo-lightlike curves}

-In an $n$-dimensional manifold $(M,g)$ where the signature-type changes from $(+,+,\text{\ensuremath{\cdots}},+)$ to $(\text{\textminus},+,\text{\ensuremath{\cdots}},+)$, the conventional concept of a timelike curves does not make sense anymore.
-From a suitable given point in the Lorentzian region, the junction might be reached in finite proper time, but there is no time concept in the Riemannian region.
-Hence, curves in the Riemannian domain are devoid of causal meaning and cannot be distinguished as timelike, spacelike or null.
-In signature-type changing manifolds this gives rise to a novel notion of curves.
+In $(M,g)$ be an $n$-dimensional manifold on which the metric signature changes from Riemannian, $(+,+,\text{\ensuremath{\cdots}},+)$, to Lorentzian, $(\text{\textminus},+,\text{\ensuremath{\cdots}},+)$.
+In such a setting, the conventional notion of timelike curves ceases to apply globally.
+From a point located in the Lorentzian region, the hypersurface of signature change may be reached within finite proper time.
+However, in the Riemannian region no meaningful notion of proper time exists, and hence curves there cannot be classified as timelike, spacelike, or null.
+Consequently, in manifolds with signature change this gives rise to a novel notion of curves.
 In order to define those curves we have to make a detour to draw upon the concept of the generalized affine parameter.

-\subsection{Properties of the Generalized Affine Parameter}
+\subsection{Properties of the generalized affine parameter}